Diffusion-limited aggregation on the hyperbolic plane: Geometric lemmas

-where $c' > 0$ is a universal constant. \\ \\ \textbf{Step 3:} In view of that last step, it is enough to estimate the probability that a Brownian motion starting from any point in $G$ will hit the set $\HH(\infty)$ before hitting $\BB(A(t))$.
+\textit{Step} 3: In view of that last step, it is enough to estimate the probability that a Brownian motion starting from any point in $G$ will hit the set $\HH(\infty)$ before hitting $\BB(A(t))$.
 To show that, we define

 Note that $A(t) \subset H$, so it is enough to estimate the probability of reaching $\PH(\infty)$ before hitting $H$.
-The key in this step is to define,
+The key in this step is to define

-Again, by fact \ref{invariance}, we know that $T$ is an isometry.
+Again, by Fact \ref{invariance}, we know that $T$ is an isometry.
 Moreover,

 Viewed this way, it is clear that thanks to the conformal invariance there exists a universal constant $c_3 > 0$ such that the probability of a Brownian motion starting from any point in $G$ to hit to $x$ axis before hitting $H$ is greater than $c_3$.
-Plugging this fact together with (\ref{coolfact}) and (\ref{eqstep2}) finally gives,
+Plugging this fact together with (\ref{coolfact}) and (\ref{eqstep2}) finally gives